For the H

 Houston Astros

-Game Day Pro Tip: Come hungry, because Minute Maid Park has some of the best food options in the city with H-Town staples like Killen’s BBQ, El Tiempo, and Taqueria Arandas, to name a few.
+Game Day Pro Tip: Come hungry, because Daikin Park has some of the best food options in the city, and each season they update the list of H-Town staples that are serving up classics to hungry fans.

 Houston Rockets

 Game Day Pro Tip: You usually don’t get a chance to experience history when going to a sporting event, but I highly recommend fans eat at China Garden before the game.
-The city’s oldest Chinese restaurant is located across the street from the Toyota Center and is the place for Houston celebrities before the game.
+The city’s oldest Chinese restaurant is located across the street from the Toyota Center and is a pregame spot for Houston celebrities.

 Houston Dynamo and Dash